rorycl/sshagentca/README.md

 Clients can authenticate to sshagentca using any key type supported by go's `x/crypto/ssh` package, including ed25519 keys introduced in go 1.13.
-Key type support includes the ecdsa-sk key used with U2F security keys, introduced in OpenSSH 8.2.
-As a result, you can use a physical U2F token with an OpenSSH 8.2 client to authenticate to sshagentca, whilst the keys and certificates it issues can be used to login to older versions of sshd.
+Key types supported include the ecdsa-sk key used with U2F security keys, introduced in OpenSSH 8.2.
+As a result, you should be able to use a physical U2F token with an OpenSSH 8.2 client to authenticate to sshagentca, whilst the keys and certificates it issues can be used to login to older versions of sshd.

 ## Certificate Restrictions